-- A. In addition to controlling the water quality volume (in order to minimize the impact of stormwater runoff on downstream stream bank erosion), the primary requirement to control stream bank erosion is to design a BMP to detain the proposed conditions 2-year, 24-hour design storm to the existing conditions 1-year flow using the SCS Type II distribution.
-Additionally, provisions shall be made (such as adding a small orifice at the bottom of the outlet structure) to release the proposed conditions 1-year storm for a minimum of twenty-four (24) hours from a point in time when the maximum volume of water from the 1-year storm is stored in a proposed BMP (i.e., the maximum water surface elevation is achieved in the facility).
-Release of water can begin at the start of the storm (i.e., the invert of the water quality orifice is at the invert of the facility). - B. The minimum orifice size in the outlet structure to the BMP shall be three (3) inches in diameter where possible, and a trash rack shall be installed to prevent clogging.
-On sites with small drainage areas contributing to this BMP that do not provide enough runoff volume to allow a 24-hour attenuation with the 3-inch orifice, the calculations shall be submitted showing this condition.
-When the calculated orifice size is below three (3) inches, gravel filters (or other methods) are recommended to discharge low-flow rates subject to the municipal engineer's satisfaction.
+A. In addition to controlling the water quality volume (in order to minimize the impact of Stormwater Runoff on downstream Stream bank Erosion), the primary requirement to control Stream bank Erosion is to design a BMP To Detain the proposed conditions 2-year, 24-hour Design Storm to the Existing Conditions 1-year flow using the SCS Type II distribution.
+Additionally, provisions shall be made (such as adding a small orifice at the bottom of the Outlet structure) to release the proposed conditions 1-year storm for a minimum of 24 hours from a point in time when the maximum volume of water from the 1-year storm is stored in a proposed BMP (i.e., the maximum water surface elevation is achieved in the facility).
+Release of water can begin at the start of the storm (i.e., the Invert of the water quality orifice is at the Invert of the facility).

+B. The minimum orifice size in the Outlet structure to the BMP shall be 3 inches in diameter where possible, and a trash rack shall be installed to prevent clogging.
+On sites with small drainage areas contributing to this BMP that do not provide enough Runoff volume to allow a 24-hour attenuation with the 3-inch orifice, the calculations shall be submitted showing this condition.
+When the calculated orifice size is below 3 inches, gravel filters (or other methods) are recommended to Discharge low-flow rates subject to the Township Engineer's satisfaction.
 When filters are utilized, maintenance provisions shall be provided to ensure filters meet the design function.
 All facilities shall make use of measures to extend the flow path and increase the travel time of flows in the facility.

-Section 308.
+§ 105-308.
 Stormwater Peak Rate Control